Don't Let the Stars Get in Your Eyes: Chart performance

 In the UK, "Don't Let the Stars Get in Your Eyes" first entered the sheet music charts on January 17, 1953.
 The song peaked at No. 1 on February 7, its fourth week on chart, staying there for a week.
 In total, it spent 16 weeks on the sheet music charts.
 The first recording to be issued in the UK was a British recording by Dennis Lotis in December 1952.
 The following month, versions were released by Gisele MacKenzie, Perry Como with The Ramblers, Jack Gray, Red Foley and veteran performer Gracie Fields.
 Other versions issued in the UK were by Troise and his Novelty Orchestra with The Four-in-A-Chord, Lola Ameche and Bobby Maxwell (harp) with The Windy City Symphony.
-Como's version was issued on 45rpm in March 1953 as a separate release to his 78rpm single (His Master's Voice 7M 118).
+Como's version was issued on 45 rpm in March 1953 as a separate release to his 78 rpm single (His Master's Voice 7M 118).
 That month also saw a parody version by Mickey Katz and his Orchestra released, titled "Don't let the Schmaltz get in your eyes".
 The versions by Ameche and Maxwell were re-issued by Mercury (who had taken over the original issuing label, Oriole) in June 1954.

 The same week that the song entered the British sheet music charts, Como's version also entered the UK's singles chart, based on record sales (week ending January 16).
 The latter chart had only been launched in November 1952, and "Don't Let the Stars Get In Your Eyes" thus became the first of Como's many UK chart hits.
 It peaked at the top of the singles chart the same week that the song made No. 1 on the sheet music listing (week ending 6 February, its fourth week on chart).
 Como's recording – the only one to chart in the UK – spent five weeks at No. 1, and 15 weeks on chart in total.